ahoirg/JSONSchemaDiscovery/README.md

 ```
 make clean
 ```
--The make report command will create a new report each time it's run.
+-The `make report` command will create a new report each time it's run.
 You can make changes to the LaTeX code to generate new reports as needed.

-Note: You can open a terminal on your machine and use the following command to copy the report to your machine:
+Note: You can open a terminal on your device and use the following command to copy the report to your device:
 ```
 docker cp {container_id}:/usr/src/report/main.pdf .
 ```

 ### 3.2) Create the Report Without Using Docker Container

-You can upload the LaTeX code to websites like [overleaf](https://www.overleaf.com/), or you can install applications like [MiKTeX](https://miktex.org)  on your machine to create the report.
+You can upload the LaTeX code to websites like [overleaf](https://www.overleaf.com/), or you can install applications like [MiKTeX](https://miktex.org)  on your device to create the report.